 MomsRising amplifies mothers’ and family voices on issues that affect families, including working toward common sense gun safety reform through legislation.
 Of particular focus: banning military-style assault weapons and high-capacity magazines.

-The Trace This is an independent, nonpartisan, nonprofit journalism startup dedicated to shining a light on America’s gun violence crisis.
+The Trace is an independent, nonpartisan, nonprofit newsroom dedicated to shining a light on America’s gun violence crisis through reporting.
 They focus on the communities most impacted, report on possible fixes, and collaborate with other publications, creating content like this interactive atlas of American gun violence with data gathered from Gun Violence Archive

-Doing something always makes us feel better than doing nothing.
-(And by the way, doing nothing is not working to help stem this epidemic.)
+Doing something always makes me feel better than doing nothing.

 –Start with he US Congress and Senate: This link takes you to the contact info for all federal, state, and local elected officials.
 These are all individuals who have sworn an oath to represent your interests, and you have the right to tell them what those are.
 You can also visit this call your Senator webpage, type in your name, number and zip code, and your phone will connect automatically.
 Or Text “enough” to 877-877 for an automatic connection.